SCGÁS Will Install 29 Km of Natural Gas Network in Criciúma and Tubarão by 2026, Prioritizing Homes and Businesses

-Criciúma and Tubarão, in the south of Santa Catarina, are expected to receive together 29 kilometers of new natural gas networks by 2026. information is from SCGÁS, which plans to install 13 kilometers in 2025 and another 16 kilometers the following year.
+Criciúma and Tubarão, in the south of Santa Catarina, are set to receive a total of 29 kilometers of new natural gas networks by 2026.
+The information comes from SCGÁS, which plans to install 13 kilometers in 2025 and an additional 16 kilometers the following year.

-The expansion is part of the company's Multi-Year Business Plan and, at this stage, will be focused on residential and commercial consumers.
+The expansion is part of the company’s Multi-Year Business Plan, and at this stage, it will focus on residential and commercial consumers.

-According to the company, the project meets the growing demand for more efficient and safer energy sources.
-Piped natural gas offers cleaner burning, eliminates the need for cylinders and reduces operational risks.
+According to the company, the project meets the growing demand for more efficient and safe energy sources.
+Piped natural gas offers cleaner combustion, eliminates the need for cylinders, and reduces operational risks.

 -